vincefn/pyvkfft/README.rst

   or by using the ``pyvkfft.fft`` interface with the ``fftn``, ``ifftn``, ``rfftn`` and ``irfftn`` functions which automatically detect the type of GPU array and cache the corresponding VkFFTApp (see the example notebook pyvkfft-fft.ipynb).
-- the ``pyvkfft-test`` command-line script allows to test specifc transforms against expected accuracy values, for all types of transforms.
+- the ``pyvkfft-test`` command-line script allows to test specific transforms against expected accuracy values, for all types of transforms.
 - pyvkfft results are now evaluated before any release with a **comprehensive test suite**, comparing transform results for all types of transforms: single and double